BLOG

 This is a transcript created from the video titled, "Healing Mother's Emotional Wounds with Prenatal Memory".

-The Importance of Rythm during Labor
+The Importance of Rhythm during Labor

 by Susana Lopes